SageSELab/UI-Bug-Localization-Study/README.md

 To assess the effectiveness of GUI in bug localization, we employ four baseline approaches: BugLocator [1], Lucene [2], sentenceBERT [3], and UniXCoder [4].
 Our focus is on bug localization within Android apps, specifically for four bug categories: crash, navigation, output, and cosmetic bugs.
 Our dataset comprises 80 fully localized Android bugs from 39 apps, with associated bug reproduction scenarios and GUI metadata.
 We compare these baseline TR-based bug localization approaches to 657 different configurations.
 Our findings reveal that the best-performing configurations of these techniques outperform the baseline approaches, resulting in an improvement in Hits@10 ranging from 13\% to 18\%.
 These augmentations imply that more files appear in the top-10 ranking of buggy files.
 Consequently, our results support the rationale that leveraging GUI information enhances bug localization approaches.

 # Experiments
 The entire experiment has been done on Mac.
-We recommend using x86_64 architecture on Mac.
-However, if a user is using Arm architecure, there is a workaround by running the following command to emulate x86_64:
+We recommend using the x86_64 architecture on Mac.
+However, if a user is using Arm architecture, there is a workaround by running the following command to emulate x86_64:
 ```
 conda config --env --set subdir osx-64
 ```
-Primarily, we used Python 3.7.6 and Java 11 to run all the experiments.
-A user has also need to install Anaconda.
-Most of the experiments are done by running either a shell script.
-To run all the shell scripts, a user has to only update the one specific path in the variable ```data dir``` in the shell scripts with path from the dataset repository [dataset](https://github.com/SageSELab/GUI-Bug-Localization-Data}).
+A user needs to install [Anaconda](https://www.anaconda.com) to run the experiments.
+Most of the experiments are done by running either a shell script or a python file.
+To run all the scripts, a user has to update thespecific path in the variable ```data_dir``` that contains the link for the [dataset](https://github.com/SageSELab/GUI-Bug-Localization-Data}) and ```package_dir``` that contains the [replication package](https://github.com/SageSELab/UI-Bug-Localization-Study).

 ## Initial Steps
+### Environment Setup
+- Install the following packages:
 ```
 conda install python=3.7.6
 conda install bs4=4.11.1
 conda install anaconda::nltk
 conda install pandas=1.3.5
 ```

-The user has to run the following scripts for preprocessing:
-1. ```ExtractGUIInformation/filter_files_cmnd.sh``` : This script will extract necessary GUI information and get all the filenames that are necessary for text-retrieval augmentation methods.

-2. ```AugmentationCorpus/match_files_from_repo.sh```: From the filenames extracted in the previous step, this script will copy and paste all the files into another directory.
-This step significantly improves running experiments because we have 657 configurations for each baseline.

-3. This step will generate preprocessed queries for bug reports and source code repostiories.
-At first, a user needs to perform the following steps to setup the environment:
 - Install JDK 11
 - Install Apache Maven using the following command:
 ```